riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/content/en/030_todolist/20_loading_data/loading_data.md

 ﻿---
 Title: Loading Data
+CodeTask: /resources/030_todolist/20_loading_data.csharp.csx
 ---

 # Loading Data

-We're going to load the Todos from an external `IToDoService`.
-We can get an instance of this service through a technique called Constructor Dependency Injection.
-If you don't know what that is, imagine it as a magical being that always gives you what you want as long as it's a constructor parameter.
+Now, in a real application, you'd probably use the database to store the Todo items.
+We, however, will opt in for a simpler solution: bouncing a list of items between the Server and the Client.
+That means we have to instantiate the `List` only on the first request.
+How are we gonna do that, I hear?

-Where are we going to use it?
-We'll hook into DotVVM's lifecycle by overriding the `PreRender()` method of `DotvvmViewModelBase`.
-This method gets called after all commands have been invoked.
+We'll hook into DotVVM's lifecycle by overriding the `Init()` method of `DotvvmViewModelBase`.
+We can use the `Context.IsPostBack` property to check if the request is NOT first.

-Finish the `PreRender()` method by calling `GetItems()` on the `toDoService` field.
-Assign the result to the `Items` property.
+Finish the `Init()` method by initializing `Items` only if `Context.IsPostBack` is false.